 The weather is cold graduating from 24 deg C (day) and 19 deg C (nights) to 12-15 deg C and as low as 5-10 deg C. Nobody eats ice-cream in McDonald’s 🙂 Some strong (or silly) girls CAN still wear tights and frilly skirts with boots.
 The Chinese steamboat restaurants are packed.

 Life is already hard in winter without snow.
-I know it’d be tough if you have snow, sleet, slush, ice, hailstorms, blizzards, snowstorms…my hats off to those in Alaska, Beijing, Canada, Russia and everyone else in the northern hemisphere and Antartica!
+I know it’d be tough if you have snow, sleet, slush, ice, hailstorms, blizzards, snowstorms…my hats off to those in Alaska, Beijing, Canada, Russia and everyone else in the northern hemisphere and Antarctica!

-Toddler – During the day, he’s in thermal underwear, quilted pyjamas and socks at home.
+Toddler – During the day, he’s in thermal underwear, quilted pajamas and socks at home.
 If we go out, I’d add a thick coat with hood over his suit.
 He REJECTED mittens but agreed to a hat when I wore one too.
 When he wasn’t potty trained, I had a tiring 12-step routine each time he pooed!

-At night, he needs long johns, quilted pyjamas and a fleece/wool sweater plus thick/wool socks and a wool/silk quilt.
+At night, he needs long johns, quilted pajamas and a fleece/wool sweater plus thick/wool socks and a wool/silk quilt.
 Can you imagine the scenario when his diaper overflows with urine during the night?
 We have to change EVERYTHING.